vinaya-class/vinaya-class.github.io/src/03-sexual-conduct.md

 If he commits another sanghadisesa before rehabilitation, he must inform a bhikkhu and ask a Sangha of at least four to 'send him back to the beginning.'

+There is allowance to interrupt and set aside the penance or probation for a period of time, for example when many visiting monks are expected to arrive at the monastery for an event.

 Characteristic duties during penance: